Schedule a Consultation

 The Temporary Comfort of the High Ground

-When this kind of petty conflict escalates, the person fighting to be right is often not fighting for accuracy, they are fighting for vindication.
+When petty conflict escalates, the person fighting to be right is often not fighting for accuracy; they are fighting for vindication.
+That intense, adrenalised feeling of being correct provides a powerful sense of psychological relief through:

 The Devastating Trade-Off: Pushing Love Away

-When you choose to prioritise relational truth (the truth of how the conflict is impacting your connection) over historical fact (the exact sequence of events), you create the space for empathy, repair, and true intimacy.
-You trade the temporary, isolating comfort of being a justified victim for the enduring warmth of being a loved and connected partner.
+When you prioritise relational truth over historical fact, you create space for empathy and repair.
+You trade the isolating comfort of being a justified victim for the enduring warmth of being a connected partner.
+Which do you choose to value more today?

 Intimata Newsletter